ECW One Night Stand (2006)

-The 2006 ECW One Night Stand was the second annual One Night Stand professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held on June 11, 2006, at the Hammerstein Ballroom in the Manhattan borough of New York, New York.
-Like the previous year's event, although wrestlers from WWE's Raw and SmackDown! brand divisions had appeared on the show, it was primarily held as a reunion show for wrestlers from the former Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003.
-Just prior to the event, WWE also established a third brand dubbed ECW for wrestlers of the former promotion and newer talent.
-The event was in turn WWE's first PPV to feature the ECW brand.
+The 2006 ECW One Night Stand was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) via. its Extreme Championship Wrestling (ECW) brand.
+It was the second annual One Night Stand and took place on June 11, 2006, at the Hammerstein Ballroom in the Manhattan borough of New York City, New York for a second consecutive year.
+The event was primarily held as a reunion show for wrestlers from the former Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003, and featured hardcore-based matches.

+Like the previous year's event, wrestlers from WWE's Raw and SmackDown! brand divisions also appeared.
+Just prior to the event, WWE established a third brand dubbed ECW for wrestlers of the former promotion and newer talent.
+It was in turn WWE's first PPV event to feature the ECW brand.

-The main event was John Cena versus Rob Van Dam for the WWE Championship, which Van Dam won by pinfall after performing a Five-Star Frog Splash following interference from Edge.
-The predominant match on the undercard was Rey Mysterio versus Sabu for the World Championship, which ended in a no contest after Sabu executed a Triple Jump DDT on Mysterio through a table on to the floor rendering both men kayfabe unable to wrestle, as a result, Mysterio retained the title.
-Another match on the undercard was Edge, Mick Foley, and Lita versus Terry Funk, Tommy Dreamer, and Beulah McGillicutty in a Hardcore Intergender match.
+The main event was Raw's John Cena defending the WWE Championship against ECW's Rob Van Dam in the latter's Money in the Bank cash-in match, which Van Dam won by pinfall after performing a Five-Star Frog Splash following interference from Edge.
+The predominant match on the undercard was SmackDown's Rey Mysterio defending the World Championship against ECW's Sabu, which ended in a no contest after Sabu executed a Triple Jump DDT on Mysterio through a table on to the floor rendering both men, in kayfabe, unable to continue, with Mysterio retaining the title.
+Another match on the undercard was the WWE team of Edge, Mick Foley, and Lita versus the ECW team of Terry Funk, Tommy Dreamer, and Beulah McGillicutty in a Hardcore mixed tag team match.